datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    Web-hosting services like Github and Gitlab integrate wonderfully with DataLad.
-They are especially useful for making your dataset publicly available, if you have figured out storage for your large files (as they can not be hosted by Github) otherwise.
+They are especially useful for making your dataset publicly available, if you have figured out storage for your large files otherwise (as large content can not be hosted by Github).
 You can make DataLad publish large file content to one location and afterwards automatically push an update to Github, such that users can install directly from Github/Gitlab and seemingly also obtain large file content from Github.
-Github can also resolve subdataset links to other Github repositories, which lets you navigate through nested datasets in the webinterface.
+Github can also resolve subdataset links to other Github repositories, which lets you navigate through nested datasets in the web-interface.

    .. todo::